 A LOT of scenes from GOT were filmed in Croatia – a stunning holiday destination!
 But if you’re a Game of Thrones fan, even more so!
-Our Walking Croatian Islands tour visits Cersei’s stomping ground – King’s Landing in Westeros (as well as sneaks in a few Mediterranean islands!).
-Most scenes of Westeros were filmed in the fortified coastal town of Dubrovnik.
+In Croatia you can visit Cersei’s stomping ground – King’s Landing in Westeros – most scenes were filmed in the fortified coastal town of Dubrovnik.
 Walking around, you can instantly recognise locations from the show all over ‘Old City’.‘Stradum’ where Cersei Lannister does her walk of atonement.
 ‘Fort Bokar’ where Tyrion and Varys discuss what his ‘little birds’ have told him.
 And of course the awesome scene of King Joffrey’s wedding can be found in the heart of Dubrovnik.

 Although, it’s not all filmed in Dubrovnik, Split also played a major role in the filming.
 On our Dubrovnik to Budapest tour you can visit the catacombs where Daenerys held her beloved dragons, or take in the ‘Landscapes of the West’, filmed in Krka National Park on our Walking Croatian National Parks tour.
 And if you want to take it that little bit further, extend your tour and visit ‘Braavos’ – real name ‘Sibenik’.